-We have entered into the following related party employment relationships: Matt Reynolds, the brother of our former chief financial officer and current director, is employed as our Vice President - Finance, and receives a base salary of \$169,067 and may be eligible for additional incentive compensation for 2021; and Andrej Jonovic, the son-in-law of the Executive Chairman, is employed as our Executive Vice President, Business Strategy and Corporate Affairs and receives a base salary of \$390,000 and may be eligible for additional incentive compensation for 2021.
+We have entered into the following related-party employment relationships: Matt Reynolds, the brother of our former chief financial officer and current director, is employed as our Vice President Finance, and receives a base salary of \$169,067 and is eligible to receive additional incentive compensation for 2021; Andrej Jonovic, the son-in-law of the Executive Chairman and Mrs. Chadha, is employed as our Executive Vice President, Business Strategy and Corporate Affairs, and receives a base salary of \$401,700 and received additional incentive compensation of \$390,000 for 2021.
+In addition, he was awarded a special transaction bonus of \$461,040 for his work on the debt exchange transactions that closed in December 2021.
+Each of Messrs.
+Reynolds and Jonovic are eligible for additional incentive compensation for 2022.